Apache Kafka Glossary¶

 - rolling restart¶

-Restart the brokers in a Kafka cluster with zero downtime by incrementally restarting a Kafka broker after verifying that there are no under-replicated partitions on the broker before proceeding to the next broker.
+A rolling restart restarts the brokers in a Kafka cluster with zero downtime by incrementally restarting a Kafka broker after verifying that there are no under-replicated partitions on the broker before proceeding to the next broker.

 Restarting the brokers one at a time allows for software upgrades, broker configuration updates, or cluster maintenance while maintaining high availability by avoiding downtime.

-The structured definition or blueprint used to describe the format and structure event messages sent through the Kafka event streaming platform.
+A schema is the structured definition or blueprint used to describe the format and structure event messages sent through the Kafka event streaming platform.